 Nebuta Festival (ねぶた祭り) is one of the biggest summer festivals in Japan, held in Aomori City in early August.
 The vibrant and energetic traditional festival attracts around 2 million viewers every year.
 Gigantic illuminated floats called NEBUTA are carried thorough the city with carriers & dancers in traditional costumes.
 It is also possible to actually join the local and dance around the Nebuta floats without any pre-registrations.

-Nebuta Museum WA RASSE (ねぶたの家 ワラッセ) is a museum about the city’s famous Nebuta Festival.
+Opened in 2011, Nebuta Museum WA RASSE (ねぶたの家 ワラッセ) is a museum about the city’s famous Nebuta Festival.
 The museum has an unique appearance with red metal slats and inside, there are full-sized NEBUTA floats displayed.
 Visitors can learn the over 300 years history of the NEBUTA festival.
 It’s located near Aomori Station.

 Oirase Stream (奥入瀬渓流) is located at the south end of Aomori Prefecture, where you can find one of the most beautiful scenery of nature in Japan.
 The mountain stream runs through a forest from Mt.Yakeyama to Towada Lake, which has the length of 8.7 miles (14 km).
 It’s one of the most popular spots in Japan for autumn colour hunting.